tingtron/hiring-engineers/answers.md

 The virtual environment manager Vagrant was installed following instructions for setting up [Vagrant with Ubuntu 12.04 VM](https://github.com/jeremy-lq/hiring-engineers/blob/tech-writer/README.md#vagrant),

-Note: this particular Linux version being LTS (long term support) has proven to be somewhat outdated for the purposes of installing other products and libraries (See [troubleshooting](blog/blog.md#troubleshooting) in our blog entry).
+Note: this particular Linux version, being LTS (long term support), has proven somewhat outdated for the purposes of installing other products and libraries (See [troubleshooting](blog/blog.md#troubleshooting) in our blog entry).
-However, this was realized fairly far into the process of this excercise, that it was decided to look for workarounds rather than to change course.
-For more long-term testing environment, it woould be more feasible to use a later version of Linux environment.
+Unfortunately, this was realized in the middle of the exercise.
+So rather than changing course, a workaround was decided.
+For a stable and long-term testing environment, a later version of the Linux setup should be used.

 The folder for the installed at `C:\VM\Vagrant`